 She faced a dual investigation by both CILEx and the SRA and was also accused of destroying documentation and thereby frustrating a major immigration appeal which rendered this matter particularly serious.
 EF was also newly engaged at an international bank so the repercussions on her were very serious.

 Another fact-heavy case, where the SRA alleged a significant number of breaches of the Handbook, supported by extensive written evidence from the client in question, leading to the SRA discontinuing their investigation.

 Our team is led by Matthew Purcell and James Saunders, assisted by a multi-disciplinary team of associates across the firm's commercial litigation, human rights and regulatory teams.
 Matthew Purcell and James Saunders are members of the Solicitors Assistance Scheme and The Association of Regulatory and Disciplinary Lawyers.

-We will always offer you a free, no-obligation appraisal and discussion of your options and a strategic plan to help you decide if we are the right firm for you or your practice.
+We will always offer you a free, no-obligation appraisal and discussion of your options and a strategic plan in relation to SRA investigations to help you decide if we are the right firm for you or your practice.